Saudi bookstore pulls Trump books from shelves

-Jarir, part of one of the Gulf kingdom's biggest retailers, Jarir Marketing Co 4190.SE, announced the move in a Twitter response to another user's call for a boycott of the Republican front-runner's books.
+Jarir, part of one of the Gulf kingdom's biggest retailers, Jarir Marketing Co, announced the move in a Twitter response to another user's call for a boycott of the Republican front-runner's books.

 "Jarir Bookstore sells books by Donald Trump, who is known for making comments offensive to Muslims and Islam.
 We ask them please to remove them," wrote Saudi user Mogatah on Dec.
 19, along with a photo of the Arabic-language edition of Trump's 2009 book "Think Like a Champion."